dnlnln/sql-server-samples/samples/databases/wide-world-importers/documentation/wwi-oltp-htap-catalog.md

 # WideWorldImporters Database Catalog

-The WideWorldImporters database contains all the transaction information and daily data for sales and purchases.
+The WideWorldImporters database contains all the transaction information and daily data for sales and purchases, as well as sensor data for vehicles and cold rooms.

 ## Schemas